-Just like cleaning the outside of the bus, however, cleaning the inside of the bus isn’t hard, even if you have to take care of it yourself.
+Just like cleaning the outside of the bus, however, cleaning the inside of the bus isn’t hard, even if you do have to take care of it yourself.
 The first step is to get rid of any detritus.
 The best way to do this is to clean from top to bottom.
 That way, dirt, grit, and food particles will fall to the floor instead of spreading around and creating new messes.
-You may need to use upholstery cleaner on the seats, but a vacuum cleaner can suffice in relatively neat buses.
+You may need to use an upholstery cleaner on the seats, but a vacuum cleaner will suffice in relatively neat buses.
 Next, take your broom and sweep the floor.
 Just open up the doors and sweep dirt out the back.
 If the floors are especially dirty, consider mopping from front to back.

 Clean the Windows from the Inside

 You can’t claim to know how to wash a bus if you don’t know how to do the windows!
 There are lots of them, and they get so dirty!
 But even more so on the inside: Everyone touches them — it doesn’t take much for a bus window to end up smeared, greasy, and unsightly.
 To clean your windows, try using old newspapers to wipe down the panes after you spray them with cleaner.
 The material in newspapers doesn’t leave nearly as many streaks.
 Before you finish up, make sure you’ve cleaned the windshield, the driver’s side window, the panes on the door, and the glass in the back.